‘System Update – Rebooting Our Future’ Film Screening

 Danny has committed to support the “Climate and Nature Bill” and he believes whether dealing with climate change or a global pandemic, we need to stop electing politicians who ignore science.

-Denise Baden is a Professor of Sustainable Business at the University of Southampton.
+Ian Williams is a Professor of Applied Environmental Science at the University of Southampton, UK.

 Please note: This film is a documentary and suitable for older children, teenagers and adults.